-“Per Storemyr Archaeology & Conservation Services” is an independent firm established in Switzerland in 2010 and since 2014 based in Norway (Hyllestad on the West Coast).
-I’m a geoarchaeologist and conservation scientist (PhD) with almost 25 years of experience within cultural heritage.
+“Per Storemyr Archaeology & Conservation” is an independent, one-man firm established in Switzerland in 2010 and since 2014 based in Norway (Hyllestad on the West Coast).
+I’m a geoarchaeologist and conservation scientist (PhD) with 25 years of experience within cultural heritage.
 On this site you can read my blog (home), learn about my services and research or find out who my clients and partners are.
 As a member of ICOMOS, I’m committed to working for a sustainable cultural heritage, following international standards and principles.

-Educated as an ore geologist in the 1980s, I soon moved to weathering and conservation of historic stone buildings, in which field I received my PhD in 1998 (architectural history).
+Educated as an ore geologist in the 1980s, I soon moved to weathering and conservation of historic stone buildings, in which field I received my PhD in 1998 (at NTNU in Trondheim, Norway).
 This primary interest was widened in the 1990s, when I took up research on the archaeology and conservation of ancient stone quarries, particularly in Egypt and Norway.
 I have spent some 20 field seasons in Egypt and on discovering rock art in the desert, I became so fascinated that I now have to count this field to my interests as well.
-Please see my CV for further information.

-Over the years I have worked with several universities, cultural heritage institutions and other organisations in Norway and Switzerland and still have cooperation with some of them:
+Over the years I have worked at several universities, cultural heritage institutions and other organisations in Norway and Switzerland.
+I still have cooperation with some of them:

 - The Restoration Workshop of Nidaros Cathedral, Trondheim, Norway